coffeewasmyidea/invoice-generator/README.md

 <img src="examples/SE-010123.png" max-width="880px" style="margin:10px 0 15px 0">
 </div>

 ## Requiremrnts

-There are no requirements and additional dependencies it will work on any OS.
+There are no requirements and additional dependencies it will work on (Windows/Linux/MacOS).